-If you are looking for something different, so see something a little quirky and rough around the edges, to experience a little of real life in the outback, then Coober Pedy is certainly for you.
+If you are looking for something different, to see something a little quirky and rough around the edges, to experience a little of real life in the outback, then a trip to Coober Pedy is certainly for you.

-Visitors often ask is Coober Pedy safe.
-The answers to that, again, is yes and no. If you stick to the main town and follow any instructions given to you, then yes, it is safe.
-There is a very real danger if you wander off though, because with possibly 2 million mine shafts in the area, if you happened to fall down one, you may never be found.
 I also recommend being respectful of private property and keeping off of it.
-Remember there is opal everywhere here, and you would hate to be accused of infringing on someones claim for inadvertently walking in the wrong place.
+Remember there is opal everywhere here, and you would hate to be accused of infringing on someone’s claim for inadvertently walking in the wrong place.

 How to Get to Coober Pedy

-Where is Coober Pedy?
+Where is Coober Pedy in Australia?
 It really is out in the middle of nowhere.